IvoBastos/T1_TypingTest/README.md

     ./main.py -h

-This program was developed by Group 6 in the context of the Robotic Systems Programming course.
+This program was developed by Group 6 in the context of the Programação de Sistemas Robóticos course.

+University of Aveiro

 November 2021